vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2022.09.26 version 1.11.0 =
+* Improved settings-screen with a tabbed view and organization
+* Filters for shipping options to add pickup-point, brand, description etc for shipping options not supported by standard Woo
+* Adding option for dropping contact and address fields for Vipps Checkout

 = 2022.09.19 version 1.10.3 =
 * Fix _created_via so it will just say 'checkout' to be consistent with other payment gateways